3. Scale and Projections

 Map scales.
 A map can have a representative fraction, graphic scale, or verbal description that all mean the same thing.
 [1]

 Representative fraction.
-The most commonly used measure of map scale is the representative fraction (RF), where map scale is shown as a ratio.
+The most commonly used measure of map scale is the representative fraction (RF), where the map scale is shown as a ratio.
 With the numerator always set to 1, the denominator represents how much greater the distance is in the world.
 The figure below shows a topographic map with an RF of 1:24,000, which means that one unit on the map represents 24,000 units on the ground.
 The representative fraction is accurate regardless of which units are used; the RF can be measured as 1 centimeter to 24,000 centimeters, one inch to 24,000 inches, or any other unit.

 Representative fraction.
 Representative fraction and scale bars from a United States Geological Survey (USGS) topographic map.
 This topographic map has an RF of 1:24,000, which means that one unit on the map represents 24,000 units on the ground.
 [2]